robenkleene/design-references/houdini/tutorials/houdini-quartz-crystal.md

     - `Roughness: 1`
     - `Noise Value: Value Noise | Alligator`
 6. Add a `Convert VDB`, and set `Convert To: Polygons`.
 Connect the output of `volumevop2` to its leftmost input.
 Set `isovalue: 0.65`.
+7. Add a `Normal` and connect the output of `convertvdb2` to its input.

 [![Quartz Crystal Nodes](assets/houdini-quartz-crystal-nodes.png)](assets/houdini-quartz-crystal-nodes.png)